NXE — NexGen Energy Ltd.

 1. Key Financial Results and Metrics

-- NexGen reported a strong cash position of over $1.1 billion at year-end, following a successful CAD 950 million equity raise, which included significant investments from Australian investors.
+- NexGen reported a strong cash position of over $1.1 billion at year-end 2025, following a successful CAD 950 million equity raise.

-- The company has contracted 2 million pounds of uranium per year over the first five years, with a break-even point at 3.5 million pounds.
+- The company has contracted 2 million pounds of uranium per year for the first five years, with a break-even point at 3.5 million pounds.

 2. Strategic Updates and Business Highlights

-- 2025 was a pivotal year, marked by infrastructure investments, regulatory advancements, and commercial offtake agreements.
+- 2025 was marked by significant infrastructure investments, regulatory advancements, and commercial offtake agreements.

 3. Forward Guidance and Outlook